Texarkana muralist turns her talent into a full-time career

-Texarkana, Ark. - Murals have a way of enhancing a city's landscape by adding personality and character.
+TEXARKANA, Ark. - Murals have a way of enhancing a city's landscape by adding personality and character.

 While wall paintings have been around for centuries, they're growing in popularity because they add color and interest to areas that may otherwise go unnoticed.